latticelabs/Mitty-deprecated-/docs/tutorial.rst

 Our plan is as follows:

-* Consider a small reference genome (we will use the Red Alga, *Cyanidioschyzon merolae strain 10D*, record_, ftp_ and pretend it's diploid)
+* Consider a small reference genome (we will use a made up genome *Reddus pentalgus* made up of the five largest chromosomes of the Red Alga, *Cyanidioschyzon merolae strain 10D*, record_, ftp_ and pretend it's a diploid organism)
 * Sprinkle some variants on the reference genome to create a population of 1000 sample genomes (why not?)
 * Take 30x Illumina like reads from one of the sample genomes
 * Use `bwa` to align the reads back to the reference genome